aiym182/Farting-Over-It---A-Cat-In-The-Box/README.md

 2. Release your button for our cat to jump.

-3.Climb to the top of the world
+3. Climb to the top of the world

+You can play this game at https://aiym182.itch.io/cat-in-the-box